hiiamboris/red-spaces-gitlab-mirror/manual.md

 <details>
 	<summary>
-		Animated style example: drunken scrollbars used in some of [the tests](tests/README.md)
+		Animated style example: drunken scrollbars used in some of <a href=tests/README.md>the tests</a>
 	</summary>

 ```